RP - Mrs Valente (maternity cover for Mrs Potts) supported by Mrs Herd/Mrs Hillyard/Mrs Ware/Miss Horrell (PPA cover Mrs Powell)

 RL - Mrs Lakin supported by Mrs Banfield (PPA cover Mrs Powell)

 In the Reception year we follow the Early Years Foundation Stage (EYFS) Curriculum. it is split intot he following areas of learning:-

-Autumn Term 2016
+Autumn Term 2017

-Reception year is a time of great change for both children and their parents.
-It is a very exciting time for children but it can also be quite tiring.
+Reception year is a time of great change for both children and their parents. it is a very exciting time for children but it can also be quite tiring.
 We understand this and we have a lot of experience of helping children adjust to school life.
 We firmly believe that a close and supportive relationship with the parents of children in our care in invaluable in helping them settle in and progress well throughout their first year in school.

-In our literacy sessions we will be encouraging the development of language skills.
+In our Literacy sessions we will be encouraging the development of language skills.
 This will involve many listening activities and opportunities to speak with increasing confidence in front of others.
 We will be reading lots of familiar stories and rhymes, and encouraging the children to 'have a go' at drawing and writing about them.
 As the term progresses, we will introduce the Jolly Phonics scheme.
 This teaches children their letters and sounds for reading and writing.

-Spring Term 2017
+Spring Term 2018

 Click on the title to download your homework